sedelmeyer/cc-pyscript/docs/tutorial.rst

 Default ``logging`` configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default logging configuration of the ``cc-pydata`` application provides the flexibility to program logging events into your application, then to easily choose whether or not to enable logging of those events for any given session in which you import and run your application.
+The default logging configuration of the ``cc-pyscript`` application provides the flexibility to program logging events into your application, then to easily choose whether or not to enable logging of those events for any given session in which you import and run your application.

 For intance:

 * If you don't explicitly initialize an active handler during your session, a package-level do-nothing ``NullHandler`` will silence all logging events generated by your application.
-* On the otherhand, if you do want events actively logged during your session, you easily use the custom ``logger.start_logging()`` function call provided in the base ``cc-pydata`` template.
+* On the otherhand, if you do want events actively logged during your session, you easily use the custom ``logger.start_logging()`` function call provided in the base ``cc-pyscript`` template.

 More on both of these options are outlined below...

 The package-level ``NullHandler`` initialized at import
 """""""""""""""""""""""""""""""""""""""""""""""""""""""

-As a default, a do-nothing handler (a.k.a. ``logging.NullHandler()``) is set at the time of import for your ``cc-pydata`` application.
-This behavior helps to ensure logs are not printed unless you explicity choose to activate logging while running your ``cc-pydata`` application.
+As a default, a do-nothing handler (a.k.a. ``logging.NullHandler()``) is set at the time of import for your ``cc-pyscript`` application.
+This behavior helps to ensure logs are not printed unless you explicity choose to activate logging while running your ``cc-pyscript`` application.

 To accomplish this, the top-level ``__init__.py`` file contains the following code::